Blow Job (1964 film): Commentary

 According to Peter Gidal, the film distances the viewer from the experience it purportedly depicts, "Sometimes the young actor looks bored, sometimes as if he is thinking, sometimes as if he is aware of the camera, sometimes as if he is not."
 Douglas Crimp states that after a few minutes, "it becomes clear that we will see nothing more than the repetition, with slight variations, of what we've already seen".
 This frees the mind to look in a different way.
 Likewise, the sexual act has the effect of distracting the actor from the presence of the camera, creating a unique kind of unself-consciousness.
 The film becomes "a lesson in how to produce a really beautiful portrait without saying 'cheese'!"

 Critic Roy Grundmann argues that "Blow Job‘s self-reflexive devices create a new kind of spectatorial address that dislodges audiences from their contemplative positions in a number of ways.
 Blow Job‘s reflexivity makes spectators intensely aware that seeing a film makes projecting onto and investing into an image a part of oneself which is also a socialized acculturated act".
 Grundmann further claims that "viewers oscillate between an awareness of their contingency on larger scheme and the promise of ocularcentric mastery of the image".

-Sequel: Eating Too Fast
+Stephen Smith wrote in The Guardian that "there’s no doubt about the period shock value of Warhol's Blow Job; the viewer only sees the lucky or otherwise recipient, a man by the name of DeVeren Bookwalter, from the waist up.
+Warhol liked to provoke, but what he really wanted was to be taken seriously by the big boys in Hollywood, and perhaps even to join them one day."

+Sequel

 In 1966, Warhol filmed a sequel, Eating Too Fast (originally titled Blow Job #2) which runs 67 minutes with sound.
 It features art critic and writer Gregory Battcock as the recipient.